-Electric-Park-Kinderhook-Lake-NYI I was writing about an old amusement park that used to be in my hometown of The Bronx when I remembered a similar attraction in the Hudson Valley.
+Electric-Park-Kinderhook-Lake-NYI was writing about an old amusement park that used to be in my hometown of The Bronx when I remembered a similar attraction in the Hudson Valley.
 Electric Park, located on Kinderhook Lake in Columbia County, NY, came to mind, and after doing some research, I found it to be an interesting part of niche history.

 Electric Park became a popular destination and was promoted as the largest amusement park between NYC and Montreal.
 On weekends, crowds of 10,000 people were common.
-The park offered various attractions including boating, swimming in the lake, a Chute slide, amusement rides like two Ferris wheels and a roller coaster built over the lake, a giant carousel, picnic areas, a 5-cent power boat ride around the lake, garden-lined strolling paths, games of chance, vaudeville shows, concerts, a dance hall, shooting gallery, bowling alley, a 400-seat theater, tent platforms for extended stays, and a variety of food.
+The park offered various attractions, including boating, swimming in the lake, a Chute slide, amusement rides like two Ferris wheels and a roller coaster built over the lake, a giant carousel, picnic areas, a 5-cent power boat ride around the lake, garden-lined strolling paths, games of chance, vaudeville shows, concerts, a dance hall, shooting gallery, bowling alley, a 400-seat theater, tent platforms for extended stays, and a variety of food.
 The only things missing in all of this were cocktails.

 Ad

 As such, Electric Park had a relatively short life.
 When WWI broke out, Electric Park closed.
 The exact closing date isn’t clear.
-The park attempted a few comebacks, but by 1921, it was gone entirely and becoming just another legend in the Hudson Valley.
+The park attempted a few comebacks, but by 1921, it was gone entirely and became just another legend in the Hudson Valley.
 What remains of the park today?
 Kinderhook Lake, of course, has a few houses now private residences, and a street called Electric Park.

 071124